rzk-lang/sHoTT/src/hott/08-families-of-maps.rzk.md

     funext-weirdfunext (weirdfunext-weakfunext weakfunext)
 ```

-The proof of `weakfunext-funext` from `06-contractible.rzk` works with a weaker
+The proof of `weakfunext-funext` from `06-contractible.rzk` works with a version
-version of function extensionality only requiring the map in the converse
+of function extensionality only requiring the map in the converse direction.
+We
-direction.
-We can then prove a cycle of implications between `#!rzk FunExt`,
+can then prove a cycle of implications between `#!rzk FunExt`,
 `#!rzk NaiveFunExt` and `#!rzk WeakFunExt`.

 ```rzk